devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

   1. Pipeline  script     -- Scripted pipeline
   2. Pipeline  script from SCM -- Declarative pipeline

-* The approcah we follow for the jenkins pipeline and writing the groovy for is called as pipeline-as-code.
+* The approach we follow for the jenkins pipeline and writing the groovy for is called as pipeline-as-code.

 ## Basic scripted pipeline :
 ```